glycerine/greenpack/README.md

 October 2024: Go-module compatibility.
 Since the versioning tags here were created long before Go modules were invented, it turns out the schemes were not compatible.
-Goq was a v5 but the import path is never going to have /v5 at the end, so... we'll try renaming the tags to v0.xxx.0 style tags, and see what happens.
+Greenpack was at v5 but the import path is never going to have /v5 at the end, so... we'll try renaming the tags to v0.xxx.0 style tags, and see what happens.